NOTE: The next deadline for applications will be Friday, May 28, 2021, for activities planned for the 2021-2022 academic year.

 - Educational Impact: The idea strengthens existing educational programs and/or creates new learning opportunities.

 - Implementation: Successful applications will include a concrete implementation plan.
 For conferences, the proposal should include a list of confirmed participants, program of activities, and detailed projected budget.
-If the total budget greatly exceeds the limit of the PFIC ($25,000), applicants will be required to show other sources of funding before any award may be finalized.

 Applications should contain: